We're building the future of brain decoding to generalize across people, contexts, and applications.

 Google Scholar citations

-Dcode.AI is built on the Emotiv corpus — the result of 15 years of sensor network deployment, 4,000+ institutional partnerships, and neuroscientist-supervised data collection from day one.
+Dcode.AI is built on the Emotiv corpus — the result of 15 years of sensor network deployment, 4,000+ institutional partnerships, and researcher-collected, event-marked data from day one.
+Every session event-marked through EmotivPRO — a single software protocol across every institution and every country.
+Maximum population diversity.
+Uniform technical structure.
 The corpus cannot be acquired, replicated, or assembled with capital alone.
-Minimum replication time: 12+ years.
+Minimum replication time: 15+ years.

 Why now